jchodon/jchodon/README.md

 # 👋 Welcome to My GitHub Profile!

 Hello there!
-I’m a passionate self-taught web developer with a strong belief in lifelong learning and exploring new horizons.
+I’m a passionate web developer with a strong belief in lifelong learning and exploring new horizons.

 ## 👀 About Me
 - I take great joy in coding and creating web applications that have a meaningful impact.